 Graphic design studios

 Field placement provides the opportunity to practice the knowledge and skills acquired in the program.
-You have the opportunity to choose the roles/functions that best match your skills, and to perform as a team member in the industry.
-Placements start in the final half of the winter semester.
-You must work a minimum of six weeks in the field in order to graduate.
-For students unable to secure an external work placement, there are opportunities to work for the on-campus advertising agency (collaboragency) or on an assigned, independent project.
+You have the opportunity to choose the roles/functions best matching your skill-set, and are able to perform as a team member in the industry.
+Placements occur at the end of the winter semester.
+You must work a minimum of six weeks in an approved communications role in order to graduate.
+For students unable to secure an external work placement, there are opportunities to work for the campus advertising agency (collaboragency) or on an assigned, independent project.

 Program Transfer, Degree Completion and Additional Credentials